ATNoG/SliMANO/README.md

-## Welcome to GitHub Pages
+## SliMANO

-You can use the [editor on GitHub](https://github.com/ATNoG/SliMANO/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.
+SliMANO (Slice Management and Orchestration) framework is a plug-in based system that requests network resources and coordinates the interaction among network orchestration entities for its instantiation and chaining in order to perform an end-to-end slice.
+These entities could range from management and orchestration (MANO), Software Defined Networking (SDN) controllers and Radio Access Network (RAN) controllers.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You can use the [GitHub page](https://atnog.github.io/SliMANO/) to maintain and preview the content for your website in Markdown files.

 ### Markdown